MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Python/README.md

 # Basic deep learning Phython tutorials
 Python is a high-level, interpreted, interactive and object-oriented scripting language.
 Python is designed to be highly readable.
 It uses English keywords frequently where as other languages use punctuation, and it has fewer syntactical constructions than other languages.

+# What is Python and why it is used?
+Python is commonly used for developing websites and software, task automation, data analysis, and data visualisation.
+Since it's relatively easy to learn, Python has been adopted by many non-programmers, such as accountants and scientists, for a variety of everyday tasks, like organising finances.

 Python is Interpreted − Python is processed at runtime by the interpreter.
 You do not need to compile your program before executing it.
 This is similar to PERL and PHP.

 Python is Interactive − You can actually sit at a Python prompt and interact with the interpreter directly to write your programs.